-The employee performs a service that is not related to the employer's regular operations.
+The employee performs a service unrelated to the employer's regular operations.

-The employee is usually involved in a well-established industry, trade, or career that is unrelated to the employers.
+The employee is usually involved in a well-established industry, trade, or career that is unrelated to the employer.

 Independent workers are not allowed to sue for wrongful termination.

-California, like the majority of other states, is an "at-will" job territory, with the majority of its workers being "at-will."
-This ensures that employers are not required to provide reasons for terminating jobs, and workers are free to quit at any time.
+Like the majority of other states, California is an "at-will" job territory, with the majority of its workers being "at-will."
+This ensures that employers are not required to provide reasons for terminating jobs, and workers are free to quit anytime.

 If an employee is employed "at-will," the employer may fire them at any time, for any cause, or for no reason at all.
 When an employee is hired "for cause" rather than "at will," the employer must have a reasonable reason to fire them.
 If an employee fails to fulfill the job's duties, there is good cause in California.